dromologue/ContinuousTransformation/themes/BehaviourDrivenDesign.md

 # Behaviour Driven Design (BDD)

-An extension of "Test driven design that uses business language"
+An extension of "Test driven design" that uses business language instead of technical language

 ## Context
 When we develop software at high velocity we need a way for technical and non-technical people (aka. "business people") to communicate quickly and precisely about what needs to be built or fixed, what quality is required and when we can consider something done.